cyrus-and/zoom/README.md

 ====

-This minor mode takes care of managing the window sizes by enforcing a fixed and automatic balanced layout where the currently selected window is enlarged according to `zoom-min-width` and `zoom-min-height`
+This minor mode takes care of managing the window sizes by enforcing a fixed and automatic balanced layout where the currently selected window is resized according to `zoom-size` which can be either an absolute value in rows/columns or a ratio between the selected window and frame size.

 TODO screencast